2019 Seattle City Council election: District 4

 Rob Johnson announced that he would not seek reelection after having served one term on the city council, stating that he had told his wife that he would only serve one term.
 Shaun Scott, a member of the Democratic Socialists of America who served as a delegate for Bernie Sanders, announced his campaign in an article in The Stranger.
 Alex Pedersen ran in the election and was the first candidate to qualify for democracy vouchers.

-The Washington's 43rd legislative district Democrats held a candidate forum ahead of the election, in which nearly all candidates participated.